-This function allows you to access a MOBOTIX storage device connected to the USB port with recordings in MxFFS format
+This function allows you to access a MOBOTIX storage device connected to the USB port with recordings in MxFFS format.

-Note: o be able to read MxFFS media, you must start MxManagementCenter with administrator rights (see Integrating MOBOTIX storage device, p.
-188).
+NOTE!
+To be able to read MxFFS media, you must start MxManagementCenter with administrator rights (see Integrating MOBOTIX Storage Devices, p.
+197).
 Without administrator rights, the storage medium will not be recognized.